awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-aws-proxy.md

-# Build an API Gateway API with AWS Integration<a name="getting-started-aws-proxy"></a>
+# TUTORIAL: Build an API Gateway API with AWS Integration<a name="getting-started-aws-proxy"></a>

- Both the [ Build an API Gateway API with Lambda Proxy Integration ](api-gateway-create-api-as-simple-proxy-for-lambda.md) and [Build an API Gateway API with Lambda Integration](getting-started-with-lambda-integration.md) topics describe how to create an API Gateway API to expose the integrated Lambda function\.
+ Both the [TUTORIAL: Build a Hello World API with Lambda Proxy Integration](api-gateway-create-api-as-simple-proxy-for-lambda.md) and [Build an API Gateway API with Lambda Integration](getting-started-with-lambda-integration.md) topics describe how to create an API Gateway API to expose the integrated Lambda function\.
 In addition, you can create an API Gateway API to expose other AWS services, such as Amazon SNS, Amazon S3, Amazon Kinesis, and even AWS Lambda\.
 This is made possible by the `AWS` integration\.
 The Lambda integration or the Lambda proxy integration is a special case, where the Lambda function invocation is exposed through the API Gateway API\.

  All AWS services support dedicated APIs to expose their features\.
 However, the application protocols or programming interfaces are likely to differ from service to service\.
 An API Gateway API with the `AWS` integration has the advantage of providing a consistent application protocol for your client to access different AWS services\.

  In this walkthrough, we create an API to expose Amazon SNS\.
-For more examples of integrating an API with other AWS services, see [REST API Samples and Tutorials](api-gateway-tutorials.md)\.
+For more examples of integrating an API with other AWS services, see [Tutorials](api-gateway-tutorials.md)\.

  Unlike the Lambda proxy integration, there is no corresponding proxy integration for other AWS services\.
 Hence, an API method is integrated with a single AWS action\.
 For more flexibility, similar to the proxy integration, you can set up a Lambda proxy integration\.
 The Lambda function then parses and processes requests for other AWS actions\.